creeperbit/woo-tabs-accordion/README.md

-# WooCommerce Tabs Accordion
+# CreeperBit Accordion Tabs for WooCommerce

-WooCommerce Tabs Accordion would help you to easily convert your woocommerce product page tabs into an accordion.
+CreeperBit Accordion Tabs for WooCommerce would help you to easily convert your woocommerce product page tabs into an accordion.

 It gives your customers a better experience by giving you powerful tools to customize accordion styles.